 Step five – Manage Your Dog and Their Environment to Prevent the Behavior – If you have a dog that could potentially injure any other living thing, you have a moral and legal responsibility to prevent that from happening.
 It is also essential to understand that a dog that continues to behave aggressively does so because they are being rewarded for that behavior.
 While you may not be intentionally rewarding reactivity and aggression, the environment or the dogs own internal reward mechanisms can act as a reinforcer.
 Every time this behavior is rewarded it becomes stronger and more likely. < FMI – Management of An Aggressive, Fearful or Reactive Dog – http://bit.ly/BhxManagement >

-Step six –Talk to your veterinarian.
+Step six –Talk to your veterinarian or a veterinary behaviorist.
 If you have not already done so, make an appointment with your veterinarian to have a detailed discussion about your dog’s behavioral issues.
 Aggression can be caused by many medical problems.
 Pain, neurological disorders, tumors, thyroid disease, and other hormone-related problems, and even an adverse reaction to a vaccine can cause aggression.
 Any medical issues related to your dog’s behavior need to be identified and resolved if you wish the behavior to change.

 Step seven –Seek help from a behavior professional.
 If your veterinarian determines that your dog’s behavioral issues are not the result of a medical problem, seek the advice of a professional animal behavior specialist, someone who understands canine behavior, ethology and behavior modification.
 Do not try to resolve this issue on your own or based on what someone tells you on Facebook.
 It is unlikely that you will be successful and you may make the problem worse and more difficult to resolve.